remiblancher/post-quantum-pki-lab/README.md

 │   ├── applications/       # Real-world applications (7 UC)
 │   ├── ops/                # Ops & Migration (3 UC)
 │   └── _archive/           # Previous UC versions
+├── workspace/              # Demo artifacts (generated, gitignored) │   ├── pki-01/             # Artifacts from PKI-01
+│   ├── pki-02/             # Artifacts from PKI-02
+│   └── ...
 ├── tooling/                # Installation scripts
 ├── lib/                    # Shared shell functions
 ├── docker/                 # Container environments
 └── assets/                 # Diagrams and branding
 ```

+> **Note:** After running a demo, explore the generated certificates and keys in `workspace/`.
+Each use case has its own subfolder that persists until you run the demo again.

 ---